sambk/projects/README.md

 ```
 No node has the same card.
 If a node is down, the resources served by the node is moved to then served by other nodes so that the service is not interupted.
 And the change is the least.
-If a new node is up and join, resource is redistributed to this node so that the number os resource are the most balanced.
+If a new node is up and join, resource is redistributed to this node so that the number of resource are the most balanced.
 And the chage is the least.
 A node is discovered automatically without hard configuration
 ```
 To do that, CADE implement 3 role